PO Box 1186

 Organisers may run Novice and/or Beginners' contests at their own discretion.

-The MR class may be divided into three height classes at the organiser's discretion.
+The MR class may be divided into four height classes at the organiser's discretion.

 Item 4 & 5 of previous Area contest rules will apply to any Novice contest; i.e. Novices must not have previously been placed in the first three in an Area novice contest, or have won any OPEN contest.
 A First-Timer must not have competed before.